mex-turbo-snail/data-science-S2025/challenges/c04-gapminder-assignment.md

   the box plot, which gives a good picture of the data, including the outliers as well.
 Another problem that I ran into was the fact that the outlier for the continent of Asia was so high that it essentially warped the graph.
-Although you can still make sense of it, it would be best to find a way in which the data wont exactly be altered the way it is in the box plot.
+Now with the added log log scale it is easier to understand than with a regular scale.

 ### **q3** You should have found *at least* three outliers in q2 (but possibly many more!).
 Identify those outliers (figure out which countries they are).